I-3-4-10.Erroneously Established Request for Review

 If the request for review is premature (i.e., the hearing level has not completed its action on the case) and a case was established in ARPS, see the instructions in HALLEX I-3-4-6.

 1. Identifying a Request for Review That May Have Been Erroneously Established

 While not an exhaustive list of examples, OAO staff may need to develop whether a request for review was erroneously established when:

 OAO receives correspondence directly and establishes an ARPS record, but on further review, the correspondence does not constitute a request for review;

-An ARPS record was established by a field office (FO) but there is no writing associated with the record; or
+A field office (FO) established an ARPS record but there is no written request for review associated with the record; or

-An ARPS record was established by an FO based on a writing but the correspondence does not constitute a request for review.
+An FO established an ARPS record on a written correspondence, but the correspondence does not constitute a request for review.